dyninst/dyninst/docs/dyninstAPI/developer/binaryEdit.h.rst

 .. cpp:class:: BinaryEdit : public AddressSpace

+  Reading and writing get somewhat interesting.
+We are building a false address space - that of the "inferior" binary we're editing.
+However, that address space doesn't exist - and so we must overlay it on ours.
+In the dynamic case this is easy, of course.
+So what we have is a mapping.
+An "Address" that we get (inOther), can map to one of the following:

+  - An area created with inferiorMalloc
+  - A section of the binary that is original
+  - A section of the binary that was modified

   .. cpp:function:: bool readDataSpace(const void *inOther, u_int amount, void *inSelf, bool showError)
   .. cpp:function:: bool readTextSpace(const void *inOther, u_int amount, void *inSelf)
   .. cpp:function:: bool writeDataSpace(void *inOther, u_int amount, const void *inSelf)